 3.B.1 For the entire facility, the permittee shall not cause or permit the emission of any gas stream which contains hydrogen sulfide (H2S) in excess of one grain per 100 standard cubic feet.
 Gas streams containing hydrogen sulfide in excess of one grain per 100 standard cubic feet shall be incinerated at temperatures of not less than 1600 °F for a period of not less than 0.5 seconds or processed in such a manner which is equivalent to or more effective for the removal of hydrogen sulfide.
-To ensure compliance with this standard, the permittee shall at all times route emissions from the water knockout vessel, process oil and water storage tanks and the truck loading operation to Emission Point AA-034.
-Gas streams containing hydrogen sulfide may also be routed to a gas sales line if available.
+To ensure compliance with this standard, the permittee shall at all times route emissions from the heater treater, process oil tanks, produced water tanks and the truck loading operation to Emission Point AA-001 when not routed to the sales gas line.